LazarusID/branch-by-abstraction/README.md

 Engine is the last class which was using the internal representation of the LifeBoard.
 Now it's converted to use only the defined interfaces.

 By passing the LifeBoard to the constructor of the engine,  I'm also removing the dependency on the static implementation of the board's storage.
 I verified that by removing the static storage class in LifeBoard.

+## Hide The Board's Implementation

+I can now hide the implementation of the board and all tests still pass.
+This opens the way to change the actual implementation.